Marinci (supporter group): History

 Spartak Subotica has always had its own fans base, which was formerly known as Plavi Golubovi (The Blue Pigeons).
-The nickname derived most likely from the glorious days of Spartak Subotica, in the 1940s and 1950s, where the original Spartak jerseys were pigeon blue with white sleeves.
-Resembling to a traditional Arsenal London shirt, of course, with different colors.
+The nickname derived most likely from the successful period of Spartak Subotica, in the 1940s and 1950s, where the original Spartak jerseys were pigeon blue with white sleeves.
+The style was similar to a traditional Arsenal shirt, but in different colors.

-Memorable was the travel of Spartak fans to Vinkovci during the 1987–88 Yugoslav Second League season for a match against Dinamo for the promotion to the Yugoslav First League.
-On this day celebrated a number of about two thousand Spartak fans the win of their team.
-From the moment when Spartak settled in the major league, the club was a tough ground for the big clubs of the former Yugoslav First League.
-The best witnesses based on the fact, that after a recommendation of a special committee of the major league, from the locker rooms to pitch was built a wired tunnel, through it passed the players to avoid the contact with the fiery Spartak audience.
+During the 1987–88 Yugoslav Second League season, Spartak fans travelled to Vinkovci for a match against Dinamo for the promotion to the Yugoslav First League.
+Around two thousand Spartak supporters celebrated the team's victory that day.
+From the moment when Spartak settled in the major league, the club proved to be a difficult opponent for teams in the Yugoslav First League.
+This was demonstrated by the fact that, following a recommendation of a special committee of the major league, from the locker rooms to pitch was built a wired tunnel, through it passed the players to separate players from the crowd.

 In December 1988, the first organized gathering and cheering was at the championship match against Dinamo Zagreb.
 In March 1989, appeared the first large transparent and the group in spite of several proposals adopted the name Plavi Marinci (Blue Marines), a small group of guys mostly from Prozivka, but also from other parts of Subotica, as heirs of the Spartak fans from the 1970s.
 The founders of the group had the idea from an Italian Tifo magazine, but today it is not clear whether the idea for the name Marinci was in question as a branch of the army, or it was the blue marine as shades of blue, but from the beginning they mean Marinci (Marines), as member of an infantry force of the Yugoslav Navy.